rakesh-sha/codeChallenge2020/CodeChallengeProj/Readme.md

 To get a resource
 ```
 Resource				: /dealer/{latitude}/{longitude}
-Description				: Gives you the nearest shop from your latitude and longitude.
+Description				: Gives you the nearest Dealer from your latitude and longitude.
 Method					: GET
 Response Content-type	: application/json;charset=UTF-8
 Example Response		: 200 OK